Defining the term - “Smart Home”

 How does Z-Wave work?

-You have to remember the basic requirement of Home Automation which is Connectivity, the key to smart home automation is the interconnection of various devices and the ability to control them through a single interface, which can be:
+You have to remember the basic requirement of Home Automation is connectivity.
+The key to smart home automation is the interconnection of various devices and the ability to control them through a single interface, which can be:

 - Web Browser – this is an online solution that requires your home to be connected through a routing device